pengelana/VTL/README.md

 3. Quarantine Hotel S$900 - S$6000 (check at https://quarantinehotelsjakarta.com/).
 4. Pre-departure COVID-19 PCR test from Indonesia to Singapore between S$30 (Normal PCR, 24 hours) - S$200 (Express PCR test, 3 - 4 hours).
 5. On-Arrival PCR test at Changi S$125.
-6. Bring additional cash (IDR - Indonesian Rupiah).
+6. Additional cash (IDR - Indonesian Rupiah).
 Exchange rate for SGD to IDR inside Changi Terminal is not very high, try to change money before going to the Changi Airport.
 7. **NOTE:** Credit Card (Mastercard/Visa) will be prefer in Indonesia for Hotel Payment.
 8. **NOTE:** Normally before arrival, Hotel will ask to pay deposit to keep hotel booking.
 Informed the Hotel that the payment will be made upon arrival in Indonesia.

 ---